gis-survey/MobileSurveyor/README.md

 QR codes are printed onto a card.
 Each card contains a unique identifier that will identify a person for the duration of their trip.

 1. When a passenger boards, the surveyor scans the card in ON mode.
-The app records the current location using a built in GPS sensor along with the unique identifer from the QR code that was scanned.
+The app records the current location using a built in GPS sensor along with the unique identifier from the QR code that was scanned.
 2. The passenger is asked to hold onto the card for the duration of their trip and to return the card when they exit.
-3. When the passanger exists the surveyor scans the card again in OFF mode.
+3. When the passenger exists the surveyor scans the card again in OFF mode.
 This will again record a GPS location along with the unique identifier.
-4. Succesful ON-OFF pairs will be recorded into a database representing a passengers boarding and alighting locations.
+4. Successful ON-OFF pairs will be recorded into a database representing a passengers boarding and alighting locations.
 These locations will be associated to the nearest stops using the correct route and direction.

 ##### Map-Based

 This method uses a map-based interface to input a passengers boarding and alighting locations.
 The map displays a metro region basemap along with the specific route that was selected for surveying.
 At higher zoom levels the stops become visible with popup labels.
 There are multiple methods for recording ON and OFF stops.

-- A dropdown that shows two lists of each stop servered for that route and direction.
+- A dropdown that shows two lists of each stop served for that route and direction.
 The surveyor can then select the ON stop from the left list and the OFF stop from the right list.
 - Select the stop from the map.
 - Search for the stop based on stop name or stop ID.

 ### Details

 This application requires the [TransitSurveyor API](https://github.com/TransitSurveyor/API) be running and configured correctly.
-That API enables surveyor logins, data uploads and reference data queries.
+That API enables centralized data storage and reference data queries.